julianocosta89/jcosta.dev/content/posts/kcd-austria-2024/index.md

 KCD Austria 2024 was a blast!

-I'm on the train back home, trying to digest everything that happened over the past three days.
+I'm still trying to digest everything that happened last week.

 I should probably start by admitting I’m biased in reviewing this event since I was part of the organizing team this year.
 But hey, I’ll try to be as impartial as possible.